florianim/sampler-database-tutorial/sampler-database/vispgsql.md

-## Adding Information with Textboxes, Barcharts and Gauges
+## Adding Information with Barcharts, Sparklines and Gauges

 Next we will explore Barcharts as well as Sparklines and Gauges.
 While Gauges give you the ability to see the current value of a statistic in a pleasant way, Sparklines allow you to see the history of a statistic for better, more comprehensive monitoring.
 We will demonstrate these three sampler features using our postgresql database.